yaahc/rustconf/error-handling-isnt-all-about-errors.md

 # The error trait provides an interface _for_ reporters.

-Next slide: In other languages there is no distinction between errors and reporters, and this is largely due the lack of an equivalent to the Error Trait.
+Notes: Next slide: In other languages there is no distinction between errors and reporters, and this is largely due the lack of an equivalent to the Error Trait.

 ---